 03 of 10

-From the Heceta Head Lighthouse State Scenic Viewpoint parking lot you can enjoy fabulous views of not only the famous lighthouse, but of the historic Cape Creek Bridge and of lively seabird nesting sites.
+From the Heceta Head Lighthouse State Scenic Viewpoint parking lot, you can enjoy fabulous views of the famous lighthouse, the historic Cape Creek Bridge, and numerous seabird nesting sites.
 A short and scenic trail will take you up the hill to the lighthouse.
-Along the way you'll pass the gift shop and the historic lighthouse keeper's house (now a bed and breakfast).
-You'll also get a fabulous view of Heceta Head Lighthouse when visiting the Sea Lion Caves, including a perfectly framed view from inside the cave.
+Along the way, you'll pass the gift shop and the historic lighthouse keeper's home (now a bed and breakfast).
+You'll also get a fabulous view of Heceta Head Lighthouse when visiting the Sea Lion Caves, including a perfectly framed view once you step inside.

 05 of 10

-06 of 10Florence's Siuslaw Pioneer Museum has two floors of rooms filled with artifacts related to local history.
-You'll find many everyday items from the region's pioneer area as well as historic tools and machines.
-The Siuslaw Pioneer Museum displays many historic photographs and has an extensive collection of photos and documents available for research.
-The museum is located in a 1905 school building.
+Step inside the Siuslaw Pioneer Museum and explore two floors of rooms filled with artifacts related to local history.
+You'll find many everyday items from the region's pioneer era as well as historic tools and machines.
+The Siuslaw Pioneer Museum, located in a school building built in 1905, also displays historic photographs and has an extensive collection of photos and documents available for research.

 07 of 10